microsoft/project-rome/Android/reference documentation/RemoteSystemDiscovery.md

 ## Public methods

 ### start
-Starts watching for discoverable devices.
+Starts watching for discoverable devices, with a default timeout of 5 seconds.

 `public void start() throws ConnectedDevicesException`